MohdNazeeb/MohdNazeeb/README.md

 ---

 <!-- Quote -->
-> *“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*
+> *An algorithm is what programmers use when they don’t want to explain their code.*